Skip to main content

 Fundamentals

 You are standing at a profound threshold, contemplating a future that extends far beyond your own.
-The question of whether your actions today can shape the of your child is a testament to the depth of your care.
+The question of whether your actions today can shape the long-term health of your child is a testament to the depth of your care.
 The answer, grounded in the elegant science of our biology, is an unequivocal yes.

 The dialogue between your life and your child’s future begins long before the clinical environment of IVF, written in a biological language called epigenetics.
 This is the science of how the choices you make can instruct your genes, and consequently the genes you pass on, on how to behave.
 It is the molecular handwriting in the margins of your genetic story.

-Consider the cells that will one day form your child—the sperm and the oocyte.
+Consider the cells that will one day form your child ∞ the sperm and the oocyte.
 These are not static blueprints.
 They are dynamic, living cells that are exquisitely sensitive to their environment.
 Your body’s internal state, influenced by your nutrition, your stress levels, and your metabolic health, constitutes this environment.

 The food you consume provides the raw materials that can attach to your DNA, acting like volume dials for specific genes.
-The presence of can alter hormonal signals that, in turn, influence these epigenetic markers.
+The presence of chronic stress can alter hormonal signals that, in turn, influence these epigenetic markers.
 Your body is in constant communication with your reproductive cells, and these cells are listening intently, recording your experiences in their epigenetic code.

 The health of your future child is influenced by a biological dialogue that starts with your own lifestyle choices well before conception.